-The first two states are separable, and, since our analysis will be mainly restricted to the even‐parity sector, only these separable configurations are allowed.
-The remaining two are maximally entangled superpositions, also confined to even parity.
+As our analysis is mainly restricted to the even-parity sector, only the top two configurations for separable states are allowed.
+The remaining two states are their maximally entangled superpositions in the same parity sector.
 We do not list the states with an odd number of quasiparticles, but their form can be easily written down.
-It is worth noting that, while PMMMs result from the ground state degeneracy between even and odd sectors, the many-body Hamiltonian [Eq.\,(\ref{EqenHMat})] for a two-site Kitaev chain is block‐diagonal in the parity basis.
+It is worth noting that, although PMMMs arise from the ground-state degeneracy between the even- and odd-parity sectors of the many-body Hamiltonian, the two-site Kitaev chain Hamiltonian remains block-diagonal in the corresponding parity basis, as evident from the structure of Eq.\,(\ref{EqenHMat}).
 Thus, the unitary evolution within the even‐parity block alone fully captures the system’s dynamics and entanglement.
 Under time evolution of the system, we compute the time-dependence of entanglement measures and dynamical observables in the various regimes of the system, which we discuss next.